NASA's Dawn spacecraft arrives Friday at Ceres

 “It might be related to that water vapor emission,” Raymond said.
 Herschel’s scientists also said their research showed Ceres has an atmosphere.
 Raymond said her team is keen to confirm that.

 Scientists expect to learn more as Dawn is gradually lowered to about 235 miles above the surface of Ceres in December.
 “The mystery will be solved,” she said.

 But Ceres seems to have lots of oddities.

 “We see many strange features,” Raymond said.
 “We see smooth areas, some areas that are chaotically fractured and we see craters of all sizes.”

 One of the other things scientists noticed is how round Ceres is.
-Being round is very important because it is the main characteristic of a planet -- a title that Ceres had -- then lost.
+Being round is very important because it is the main characteristic of a planet – a title that Ceres had, and then lost.

 The IAU recognizes five dwarf planets: Eris, Pluto, Ceres, Makemake and Haumea.
 Scientists say there could be many more of these small worlds that haven’t been discovered.

 On Friday, Dawn will make its closest approach yet to Ceres, flying about 25,000 miles from it, said Robert Mase, project manager for the Dawn mission at NASA’s Jet Propulsion Laboratory in Pasadena, California.
 “That’s about 10 times closer than the moon is to the Earth,” he said.